jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

    jupyter lab
    ```

-Make sure your git tree is clean, there are no unsaved and uncommited files.
+Make sure your git tree is clean, there are no unsaved and uncommitted files.
 This is going to be important later

 ### AI tool